baicalein/Capstone_ER/README.md

 This project demonstrates how a SMART-on-FHIR application can be:

-- Designed **deterministically** (not conversationally)
+- Designed **deterministically**
 - Built with **least-privilege SMART scopes**
 - Audited through **reproducible artifacts**
 - Governed through **explicit workspace boundaries**

-Rather than emphasizing “smarter clinical reasoning,” the focus is on **correct orchestration, safe data boundaries, and reproducibility**, aligned with Epic SMART-on-FHIR constraints.
+the focus is on **correct orchestration, safe data boundaries, and reproducibility**, aligned with Epic SMART-on-FHIR constraints.

-## Architectural Blueprint (Sponsor-Aligned)
+## Architectural Blueprint

 This implementation follows a **workspace-based escalation model**:

-### Workspace A — Design & Scaffolding (this repository)
+### Workspace A — Design & Scaffolding
 - No PHI
 - Synthetic FHIR bundles only
 - Deterministic LangGraph orchestration